How the ELIAS Cancer Immunotherapy Works

 Cancer treatment with ECI® involves the following sequential and dependent steps:

-D. The vaccines are administered on a weekly basis to stimulate the immune system T cells to recognize the dog’s cancer.
+Step One: Personalized vaccines prime the immune system to recognize the dog’s unique cancer.

 Therapeutic Potential.
 Amplified.